pakoito/RxPaper2/README.md

 ####Observing changes on a key

-All write operations are naively forwarded into a `PublishSubject<?>` by default, which makes it possible to observe all changes for a specific key.Observing is an `Observable<T>` operation that never completes.
+All write operations are naively forwarded into a `PublishSubject<?>` by default, which makes it possible to observe all changes for a specific key.
+Observing is an `Observable<T>` operation that never completes.

 ```java
 Observable<ComplexObject> observe = book.observe(key, ComplexObject.class);